Different people respond to warfarin differently, so monitoring with an INR test is needed to make sure you are taking the right dose of warfarin.

 If you are taking warfarin, you will need to have regular blood tests that measure how long your blood takes to clot.
 The test is called an INR (international normalised ratio) test.

 The goal of warfarin therapy is to control blood clots.
 Having too little warfarin puts you at risk of your blood clotting and having too much warfarin puts you at risk of bleeding.
 Therefore, the effect of warfarin must be monitored carefully with blood testing.
-INR tests are very important to help your doctor determine the best dose of warfarin for you.
+INR tests are very important to help your doctor decide on the best dose of warfarin for you.

 What is my target INR?